PriyaAKC/CAMELYON16_BreastCancer_Detection/README.md

 # CAMELYON16_BreastCancer_Detection
- algorithms for automated detection and classification of breast cancer metastases in whole-slide images of histological lymph node sections
+Automated detection and classification of breast cancer metastases in whole-slide images of histological lymph node sections